Who is this guide for?

 - Store name is clear, visible and well-lit.
 If applicable, the address sign or numbers are easily visible from the street or passing vehicles.

-- External store front is clean without debris.
+- Ensure external storefront is clean without debris.

-- If available, parking is clearly marked, lot is swept and free from debris.
+- Parking is clearly marked, lot is swept and free from debris.

 - If landscaping is applicable, is it well maintained.
 No dead plants, weeds, disorderly mulch or rocks.